vslatten/radix-example-workshop-1/docs/workshop.md

 1. Update the name of ```your instance``` of the application in radixconfig.yaml
 2. Follow the getting started guide (www.radix.equinor.com) or "just do it!"
-3. Do a change to trigger the initial build.
+3. Do a change to trigger the initial build (or use the "New job" feature in the jobs/environment section).
 Examine web-hooks and reponse in Radix
 4. Verify that the app work on the public end-point it has been given.

 ### 1.1.8.
 Using multiple branches - multiple environments